 SCIENT·MANIFESTO

 When a company invests before it formulates, it buys complexity before it buys clarity.

-This is exactly where Scient inverts the dominant market logic.
+This is exactly where Scient reverses the dominant logic of the market.

 The common mistake

-Turning intention into a large project, a large budget, and a large timeline before there is enough substance to support the decision.
+Turning intention into a large project, a large budget, and a large timeline before there is enough density to sustain the decision.

 The alternative

-Structure the initiative more effectively, reduce uncertainty, and produce decision criteria before expanding investment, scale, and organizational commitment.
+Better structure the initiative, reduce uncertainty, and produce criteria before expanding investment, scale, and organizational commitment.

+SCIENT·MANIFESTO